thepudds/fzgo/README.md

 The `go-fuzz` source code must be in your GOPATH, and the `go-fuzz` and `go-fuzz-build` binaries must be in your path environment variable.

+**Note**: Module-mode is not supported (#15), but you can fuzz a module with `fzgo` as long as the code under test is in GOPATH and you set `GO111MODULE=off` env variable.

 ## Status

-This is a very early and very simple prototype.
+This is a simple prototype.
 Don't expect great things.  ;-)

+That said, there is reasonable test coverage and `fzgo` is hopefully beta quality.
+Automatically generating fuzz functions is implemented in a separate [genfuzzfuncs](https://github.com/thepudds/fzgo/blob/master/genfuzzfuncs/README.md) utility that is more alpha quality.

 Testing is primarily done with the nice internal `testscripts` package used by the core Go team to test the `go` tool and extracted at [rogpeppe/go-internal/testscript](https://github.com/rogpeppe/go-internal/tree/master/testscript).